Jimmy-Vela06/Module4-Code-Quiz/README.md

 ## Description

 This is a code quiz to help test your knowledge.
 The faster you complete the 5 questions the higher your score.
-Per incorrect answer you will 10 seconds on the time.
+Per incorrect answer you will lose 10 seconds on the time.
+You can start the quiz by hitting the start button.
+Once the quiz has started a 60 second will begin.
+If the countdown hits 0 the quiz is over.
 Take the test and track your score with your initials.
+You may view scores by hitting the "View Scores" button at the end once you enter your initials.
+Previous scores and initials will be displayed.

 ## User Story